hybridgroup/cylon-intel-iot-analytics/README.markdown

-So in order to activate a device you'll need an `activationCode`, we can get this from the accounts screen (check previous screenshoots), or you can get it using Cylon, in the following example we get the activation code and activate a device in the same little program.
+So in order to activate a device you'll need an `activationCode`, we can get this from the accounts screen (check previous screenshoots), or you can get it using Cylon, in the following example we get the activation code and activate a device in the same program.

 ```javascript
 "use strict";